test-unit/test-unit/README.txt

 * DO NOT INSTALL THIS GEM unless you're active state or some other development tool provider!
 You don't need it.

-* Test::Unit 2.0.0 or later is extended versions of the original Test::Unit (== Tset::Unit 1.2.3).
+* Test::Unit 2.0.0 or later are extended versions of the original Test::Unit (== Tset::Unit 1.2.3).

 == INSTALL: